 This is a large landscape with many attractions.
 These attractions include mountains, historical buildings, springs, gardens, monuments, etc. Many tourists spend a couple of days fully exploring the oasis.

-In contrast, there are also high-end malls if you are one to like shopping.
+In contrast, there are also high-end malls if you like shopping.
 Some museums are also present to satisfy your curiosity about Saudi history.

 Al Murabba Palace:

 This palace belongs to the first founding king of Saudi Arabia.
-Along with the rich history of this palace, there are many beautiful gardens out back which one can enjoy.
+Along with the rich history of this palace, there are many beautiful gardens out back that one can enjoy.

 You can also see many items which were the personal belongings of the king.
 Along with that, there are photographs as well, showing the king in his meetings and encounters with different people.

-Moreover, a Rolls Royce is also present and up for display, which was given to the King by Winston Churchill.
+Moreover, a Rolls Royce, which was given to the King by Winston Churchill, is also present and up for display.

-The king’s lift is also there, and many of the speeches he gave are present, so read through them and see what ideas and notions the king supported and believed in at that time.
+The king’s lift is also there, and many of his speeches are present, so read through them and see what ideas and notions the king supported and believed in at that time.